Cornered Merkel upbeat as seeks to revive grand coalition

 But if the exploratory discussions fail, Germany could either face fresh elections or, for the first time in the post-war era, a minority government.

-additional reporting by Holger Hansen; Writing by Michelle Martin; editing by John Stonestreet
+Additional reporting by Holger Hansen; Writing by Michelle Martin; Editing by John Stonestreet and David Goodman